brugr9/brugr9.github.io/ESBMessaging/README.md

 Map `Map_ESB_Demo`, World Outliner:

-* Has ZmqSubSocketActor (default values)
+* Has a `ZmqSubSocketActor` named 'ZmqSubSocketActor' (default values)
-* Has ZmqPubSocketActor (default values, but Link Info: Port 5556)
+* Has a `ZmqPubSocketActor` named 'ZmqPubSocketActor' (default values, but Link Info: Port 5556)
-* Has ZmqContextActor, with Zmq Socket Actors assigned: ZmqSubSocketActor, ZmqSubSocketActor
+* Has a `ZmqContextActor` named 'ZmqContextActor', with Zmq-Socket-Actors assigned: 'ZmqSubSocketActor', 'ZmqSubSocketActor'
-* Has BP_ESB_Watchdog, with ZmqPublish > Zmq Pub Socket Actor: ZmqPubSocketActor
+* Has a BP_ESB_Watchdog, with ZmqPublish > Zmq Pub Socket Actor: ZmqPubSocketActor
-* Has BP_ESB_DemoActor
+* Has a BP_ESB_DemoActor
   * with ZmqSubscribe > Zmq Sub Socket Actor: ZmqSubSocketActor
   * with ZmqPublish > Zmq Pub Socket Actor: ZmqPubSocketActor